-The significant strategies of the commingled funds, hedge funds, and private real estate are as follows:
+The significant strategies of the commingled funds, hedge funds, private equity and private real estate funds are as follows:

 - Fixed income and equity commingled funds are similar to mutual funds except that of an institutional investor class and for which NAV is not priced daily or published.
 Fixed income funds invest in securities to generate a total return, consisting of income and capital appreciation, while preserving capital.
 Equity investment funds invest in securities to achieve long-term growth primarily in a diversified portfolio of global equity securities that possess fundamental investment value. - Hedge funds includes an investment in a fund of hedge funds that contains 20 underlying hedge funds.
-The underlying hedge funds employ a variety of different strategies including long/short equity, fixed income arbitrage, distressed debt, credit and capital structure arbitrage, merger arbitrage, volatility arbitrage, and global asset allocation. - Private Real Estate consists primarily of an investment in a core-plus fund that contains 61 underlying assets in the following sectors: 48% Office, 26% Industrial, 21% Residential and 5% Retail.
-This allocation also includes a small investment in a net lease focused fund with a diversified portfolio of office and industrial properties.
+The underlying hedge funds employ a variety of different strategies including long/short equity, fixed income arbitrage, distressed debt, credit and capital structure arbitrage, merger arbitrage, volatility arbitrage, and global asset allocation.